beyondstorage/go-storage/docs/rfcs/725-add-defaultable-property-for-pair.md

 **Generate default pairs**

-Generate default pairs prefixed with `default_` for the defautlable pairs, and the generated pairs for defaultable global pairs are also global.
+Generate default pairs prefixed with `default_` for the defaultable pairs, and the generated pairs for defaultable global pairs are also global.
 So that:
 - Support config default pairs via connection string is still in effect.
 - `WithXxx()` for the default paris will be generated separately for global and service.